djsauble/elasticsearch-query-builder/README.md

 ## Before you start

 * Ensure that an elasticsearch instance is available at `http://localhost:9200`
+* Ensure that the following options are set in `elasticsearch.yml` http.enabled: true http.cors.enabled: true http.cors.allow-origin: "*"
 * Install dependencies with `npm install`

 ## Develop